AikidoSec/firewall-node/docs/micro.md

 node --require @aikidosec/firewall ./node_modules/.bin/micro
 ```

-That's it!
-Your app is now protected by Zen.

-If you want to see a full example, check our [micro sample app](../sample-apps/micro).

 ## Blocking mode

 By default, the firewall will run in non-blocking mode.
 When it detects an attack, the attack will be reported to Aikido and continue executing the call.